Detect rage clicks, error clicks, dead clicks and mouse shakes

 Mouse shakes

-Mouse shakes are rapid movements that visitors make with their mouse or touchpad when irritated.
-It’s hard to say what causes their upset, but you can track pages on which this reaction happens.
+Mouse shakes are rapid movements that visitors make with their mouse or touchpad when they are upset.
+It’s hard to tell what’s causing them to get upset, but you can track the pages where this reaction occurs.

-To set up tracking for mouse shakes, follow these steps:
+To set up mouse shake tracking, follow these steps:

 1. Here’s the code that you’ll use: